 Much of the focus from the UK end has been on the potential disruption to businesses, particularly concerning ‘just in time’ manufacturing processes, queues at the ports, and the Irish border issue.
 Industries such as the financial sector are also preparing for change.

 Financial Institutions take flight

-Financial services (FS) companies have been hedging their bets by establishing offices in EU cities such as Amsterdam, Dublin, Luxembourg, Paris and Frankfurt.
+Financial Services (FS) companies have been hedging their bets by establishing offices in EU cities such as Amsterdam, Dublin, Luxembourg, Paris, and Frankfurt.
 Currently, FS companies use passporting to distribute products and services throughout the EU without setting up individual branches in every country they operate.
-A ‘no-deal’ exit will almost certainly exclude UK FS companies from doing this in future.
+A ‘no-deal’ exit will almost certainly exclude UK FS companies from doing this in the future.
 Leaving with a deal might soften the blow to some extent, although it’s highly unlikely it will be business as usual.

 On a similar note, some countries offer reduced corporation tax deals as an incentive for fund management groups to establish offices there.
 Ireland is a prime example whereby companies who set up in Dublin benefit by only paying 12.5% corporation tax for the first 10 years.